 - promoting recovery in primary care and secondary care

 Who is it for?

 - Healthcare professionals working with children and young people who have, or might have, psychosis and schizophrenia

 - Children and young people who have, or might have, psychosis and schizophrenia, their families and carers

 Is this guideline up to date?

-We reviewed the evidence in October 2016.
-We found nothing new that affects the recommendations in this guideline.
+We checked this guideline in February 2022.
+We found no new evidence that affects the recommendations in this guideline.